 Great Britain has an incredible history.
-Even the kids will love discovering historical sites – try some of Northumberland’s castles, visit the scene of many beheadings at the Tower of London or find out about the island’s first inhabitants at Stonehenge.
+Even the kids will love discovering historical sites – try some of Northumberland’s castles, spend the day on one of the best sandy beaches in Kent, visit the scene of many beheadings at the Tower of London or find out about the island’s first inhabitants at Stonehenge.
 Great Britain does historical exhibits really well and kids will always find something aimed at them.

 The cities aren’t bad either; buzz about in London seeing the museums and the iconic sights of course, but don’t forget about Bath, York or Edinburgh either – they may be much smaller but they have just as much to interest kids.

 Alternatively you could just go to a good theme park – there are plenty that cater to kids of all ages from toddler (Peppa Pig World) to teens (Alton Towers).
 Whatever you decide to do, families will love Great Britain.
 Just pack your waterproofs.